x

 Reimagine School Funding

-Afton is proud to partner with Boston Public Schools (BPS) alongside UPD Consulting to reimagine Boston’s school funding policy.
-The BPS ReImagine School Funding Project (RSF) is a 18-month process that brings together student, family, community, and school leader voices.
+Afton was proud to partner with Boston Public Schools (BPS) alongside UPD Consulting to reimagine Boston’s school funding policy.
+The BPS Reimagine School Funding Project (RSF) was an 18-month process that brought together student, family, community, and school leader voices in 2022-23.

 Our Insights